Thomas Tuchel to England: Former Chelsea and Bayern Munich manager in pole position for job with FA in talks

-The FA have accelerated their search to name Gareth Southgate's successor as England manager; Thomas Tuchel has been out of work since leaving Bayern Munich in May; the FA made an initial enquiry for Pep Guardiola but he is not currently an active candidate
+The FA has accelerated its search to name Gareth Southgate's successor as England manager; Thomas Tuchel has been out of work since leaving Bayern Munich in May; the FA made an initial enquiry for Pep Guardiola but he is not currently an active candidate

-The FA are in talks with representatives of Thomas Tuchel with the German coach in pole position to become the new England manager, Sky Sports News has been told.
+The FA is in talks with representatives of Thomas Tuchel with the German coach in pole position to become the new England manager, Sky Sports News has been told.

 Tuchel has been out of work since May when he left Bayern Munich, and Sky Sports News reported two weeks ago that there had been no formal approach from the FA - to Tuchel or to a number of the other leading candidates - including Jurgen Klopp, Graham Potter and Eddie Howe.

-However, it is thought that the FA have accelerated their search for a successor to Gareth Southgate in recent days, after the Nations League defeat to Greece and interim manager Lee Carsley's confused messaging over his future.
+However, it is thought that the FA has accelerated its search for a successor to Gareth Southgate in recent days, after the Nations League defeat to Greece and interim manager Lee Carsley's confused messaging over his future.

+Sources close to Tuchel have confirmed what has been a "very strong approach" by the FA, with them spelling out to the German why he would appeal.

+Beyond outlining his history of winning decisive games, they also noted Tuchel's improvement of young players throughout his management career, while playing high-octane football.

 Whilst there was an initial enquiry to Pep Guardiola's people, shortly after Southgate resigned in July, we have been told there has been no further developments in that area, and the Manchester City manager, whilst he is hugely admired by senior figures at the FA, is not currently thought to be an active candidate.